-Wowza also offers the ability to use WebRTC as both ingest and playback, with the Wowza Streaming Cloud service acting as the scaling mechanism—and enhanced functionality for WebRTC ingest is coming soon.
-(To be notified when this becomes available, sign up here.)
+Wowza also offers the ability to use WebRTC as both ingest and playback, with the Wowza Streaming Cloud service acting as the scaling mechanism—and enhanced functionality for WebRTC ingest is now available.

 Connect With Wowza at IBC.

-Wowza will provide several demonstrations of the new capabilities for Wowza Streaming Engine, Wowza ClearCaster and Wowza Streaming Cloud with Ultra Low Latency during the IBC Show.
+Wowza will provide several demonstrations of the new capabilities for Wowza Streaming Engine and Wowza ClearCaster during the IBC Show.
 This year, there are multiple ways to connect with Wowza at IBC:

 - Stop by Wowza stand 14.E08 at any time.